pyoneerC/ArgentoFX/README.md

 > [!NOTE]
 > See it on [Docker Hub](https://hub.docker.com/repository/docker/maxcomperatore/argentofx/general).

+> [!IMPORTANT]
+> This API is hosted on Render’s free tier, which may come with usage limitations.
+Please use it responsibly, and consider deploying your own instance if needed.

 > [!CAUTION]
 > **Important Notice (April 11, 2025):** Due to recent changes in Argentina's monetary policy, the currency control system ("cepo") has been officially lifted.
 As a result, alternative exchange rates such as blue, MEP, and CCL no longer exist.
 >